amaranth-lang/amaranth/docs/glossary.rst

  **DRAM (Dynamic Random Access Memory)**
   DRAM is memory that is stored in capacitors and is constantly refreshed.

   Rather than store data in flip-flops, as :ref:`SRAM<SRAM>` does, DRAM constantly reads data into capacitors, row-by-row, in sequence, even when no processing is taking place.
-Racing the decay of the refresh, the continual refreshing has a negative impact on speed and perforamance and the write process produces extra heat as it uses a strong charge.
+Racing the decay of the refresh has a negative impact on speed and perforamance and the write process produces extra heat as it uses a strong charge.

   DRAM has a higher storage capacity than other kinds of memory, is cheaper and smaller than SRAM, and memory can be deleted and refreshed while running a program.